DexterHuang/Arclight-City/update-log.md

 **If you find a exploit please do not spread it to others and directly email the details to the developer at [ching.huang.dexter@gmail.com](mailto:ching.huang.dexter@gmail.com)**

 ### 0.0.2
+-   Added UI scaling, can be changed in settings page, this is experimental, so please report any issues you have with it
+-   Adjusted main page layout

+### 0.0.2

 -   Increased calibration animation speed
 -   Increased shop item price tag size